Six months after her syllabus attracted national and international media attention, Ana Maria Candela has resigned.

 “In the handling of the progressive stacking targeted political attack and public spectacle that I experienced during the spring 2022 semester, I was treated with such callous disrespect by members of the administration of Harpur College, by [BU’s] media and public relations and by a student in my course that to continue to contribute my labor to the institution would involve a profound lack of self-love and self-respect,” Candela wrote in an email.

-Progressive stacking is a practice that was born out of the Occupy movement, and has been used by some educators over the past few years.
+Progressive stacking is a practice that was borne out of the Occupy movement, and has been used by some educators over the past few years.
 In her syllabus, Candela also wrote that she would ask students who were white, male or “privileged by the racial and gender structures of our society” to often hold off from asking questions, in order to give priority to others.
 As Candela’s implementation of the practice gained attention last year, she removed the clause from her syllabus.

 Last semester, Celia Klin, the dean of Harpur College, had held a meeting with Candela explaining why the University felt the language was problematic — but Candela had not faced disciplinary action.
 In a letter from Donald Nieman, former provost and academic vice president for academic affairs, the University described why it had not issued a public statement in support of Candela — a demand made by many of her supporters.

 “The University supports the goal of inclusive teaching, and all good teachers strive to ensure that all students have a voice in their classes,” Nieman wrote.
 “Undoubtedly, that was Professor Candela’s intent, and we applaud her for it.
 However, the controversy was not about Professor Candela’s intentions or even her actual teaching practices.
 It was about the language she included in her syllabus which is inconsistent with Professor Candela’s and [the] University’s obligations under federal law.”